CyrusNajmabadi/lang-design/CollectionLiterals.md

 * C# has also added [list patterns](https://github.com/dotnet/csharplang/blob/main/proposals/list-patterns.md) in C# 10.
 This pattern allows matching and deconstruction of list-like values using a clean and intuitive syntax.
 However, unlike almost all other pattern constructs, this matching/deconstruction syntax lacks the corresponding construction syntax.

-* Getting the best performance for constructing each collection type can be tricky, with simple solutions often wasting both CPU and memory.
+* Getting the best performance for constructing each collection type can be tricky.
+Simple solutions often waste both CPU and memory.
 Having a literal form allows for maximum flexibility from the compiler implementation to optimize the literal to produce at least as good a result as a user could provide, but with simple code.
 Very often the compiler will be able to do better, and the specification aims to allow the implementation large amounts of leeway in terms of implementation strategy to ensure this.

 An inclusive solution is needed for C#.
 It should meet the vast majority of casse for customers in terms of the collection-like types and values they already have.
 It should also feel natural in the language and mirror the work done in pattern matching.

 This leads to a natural conclusion that the syntax should be like `[e1, e2, e3, e-etc]` or `[e1, ..c2, e2]`, which correspond to the pattern equivalents of `[p1, p2, p3, p-etc]` and `[p1, ..p2, p3]`.

-A form for dictionary-like collections is also supported where the elements of the literal are written as `k:v` like `[k1:v1, ..d1]`.
-A future pattern form that has a corresponding syntax (like `x is [k1:var v1]`) would be desirable here.
+A form for dictionary-like collections is also supported where the elements of the literal are written as `k: v` like `[k1: v1, ..d1]`.
+A future pattern form that has a corresponding syntax (like `x is [k1: var v1]`) would be desirable.

 ## Detailed design
 [design]: #detailed-design